linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 22.03.2023 (announcement Payback.ga)
+- Exciting news - the Payback.ga platform is back and better than ever!
+Ready to earn rewards for your online purchases?
+Sign up now!" #paybackga #shopsmart #rewards

 ### 22.03.2023 (announcement)
 - We've been working hard all day on the relaunch of our discount network platforms.
 Coming soon! #discounts #networking #relaunch